bixod/.github/profile/README.md

 ## The Mission

-To give businesses the technology they need and deserve to survive in competitive markets.
+To give businesses the technology they need to thrive competitive markets.

 ## About Us